Booker to testify against fellow senator Sessions in unprecedented move

 "I do not take lightly the decision to testify against a Senate colleague," Booker said.
 "But the immense powers of the attorney general combined with the deeply troubling views of this nominee is a call to conscience."

-Sessions' confirmation hearings are expected to raise additional questions on old allegations of racism from his past.
-When Sessions was 39-year-old US attorney in Alabama, he was denied a federal judgeship because the Senate Judiciary Committee heard testimony during hearings in March and May 1986 that Sessions had made racist remarks and called the NAACP and ACLU "un-American."
+Sessions' confirmation hearings, which begin Tuesday, are expected to raise additional questions on old allegations of racism from his past.
+When Sessions was a 39-year-old US attorney in Alabama, he was denied a federal judgeship because the Senate Judiciary Committee heard testimony during hearings in March and May 1986 that Sessions had made racist remarks and called the NAACP and ACLU "un-American."

 Booker called Sessions' record "concerning in a number of ways," citing his opposition to bipartisan criminal justice reform and immigration reform, criticism of the Voting Rights Act and his "failure to defend the civil rights of women, minorities, and LGBT Americans."